 Follow format and font specifications as outlined below.
-Applications that do not follow instructions will be deemed non-responsive to this FOA.
+Applications that do not follow instructions will be deemed non-responsive to this funding announcement.

-- Use Arial typeface and a font size of 11 point only - Use one-half inch margins (top, bottom, left, and right) for all pages of the FOA - Place last, first name in the header of your application
+- Use Arial typeface and a font size of 11 point. - Use one-half inch margins (top, bottom, left, and right) for all pages.
+Place last, first name in the header of your application.